AndrewMurtagh/robot_faces/README.md

 - [ ] Check for changes in face config before sending to face facade

 - [ ] Seperate header and implementation files

+- [ ] Add timeout and speed to speaking service.

+- [ ] Add timeout to gaze service.

 - [x] Mouth speaking